-Section I-Job Responsibilities
+Section I - Job Responsibilities

-1.01 Professional Competence
+4.1.01 Professional Competence

-Administrators shall perform at a professional level of competence the services, duties and obligations required by the laws of the State of Wisconsin and the rules, regulations and policies of the Board which now exist or which may be hereinafter enacted by the Board.
-The Board shall furnish administrators with a written copy of all rules, regulations and policies now in effect or becoming effective during the term of the administrator's contract.
+As leaders of the District, administrators shall perform at a professional level of competence the services, duties and obligations required by the laws of the State of Wisconsin and the rules, regulations and policies of the District and the School Board which now exist or which may be hereinafter enacted by the District and the School Board.
+The District shall furnish administrators with a written copy of all rules, regulations and policies now in effect or becoming effective during the term of the administrator's contract.

-1.02 Devotion of Full-time to Job
+4.1.02 Devotion of Full-time to Job